Can You Do Local Travel Nursing? | Pros & Cons

 One of the most common myths about travel nursing is you have to travel across the country, or even work out of state.
-You may have heard your assignment has to be at least 50 miles away from your permanent residence in order to collect the tax-free benefits of a travel nurse.
+You may have heard your travel position has to be at least 50 miles away from your permanent residence in order to collect the tax-free stipends of a travel nurse.

-This is simply not true.
+But this is one of the most common myths about travel nursing.
 The IRS does not have a specific ‘50-mile rule’ describing a certain distance you have to work away from home.
-This 50-mile or 100-mile radius is used by many hospital facilities as a general rule of thumb, to prevent their own full-time workers from picking up the contracts themselves.
+This 50-mile or 100-mile radius is used by many hospital facilities as a general rule of thumb, to prevent their own full-time staff nurses from picking up the contracts themselves.

-So you can be a travel nurse without spending a small fortune on flight costs, or traveling across multiple states.
-For more specifics on actual tax deductions you can claim while working within the same state as a travel nurse, consult with a tax professional who can give you the most accurate information for the laws in your state.
+So, that being said, you can do local travel nursing without spending a small fortune on flight costs, additional housing, or traveling across state lines.
+For more specifics on the actual tax deductions you can claim while working local contracts, check out our travel nurse tax guide and consult with a tax professional who can give you the most accurate information for the laws in your specific state.

 How To Be A Local Travel Nurse

-I first learned about contract nursing from a nurse I use to work with.
-She explained to me she actually worked at another hospital across the city, and she was under contract with our hospital for 3 months as a float nurse.
+I first learned about local contract nursing from a nurse I use to work with.
+She explained to me she actually worked at another hospital across the city, and she was under a short-term contract with our hospital for 3 months as a float nurse.

-She ended up getting an extension as well, so she was actually there for a total of 6 months while working her other job.
+She ended up getting an extension as well, so she was actually there for a total of 6 months while working her other “local” healthcare job at the same time.
 She did this to save up for her wedding and was actually able to pay for the whole thing in cash.

-She managed this by making sure her scheduled shifts didn’t conflict with each other, and allowed for time to eat and sleep in between.
-She also rented a small apartment on the other side of the city to stay while she worked her three, 12-hour shift days.
+She managed this by making sure her scheduled shifts didn’t conflict with each other and allowed for time to eat and sleep in between.
+She also rented a small apartment on the other side of the city to stay in while she worked her three, 12-hour shift days at that hospital.

 When those three days were through, she would drive a few hours home and work her normal job.

-If you’re wondering whether this could work for you, here are some of the pros and cons of being a travel nurse and working within your home same state.
+If you’re wondering whether local travel nursing could work for you, here are some of the pros and cons of taking a travel nursing assignment in your home state.

-- It’s possible to still keep your day job while making a ton of money
+- It’s possible to still keep your day job while making extra money

 - No messing with tons of luggage or furniture